Forward Analysis and Model Checking for Trace Bounded WSTS: Undecidable Cases

 Clearly, \eqref{eq:alt} holds if $|w_i|=0$ or $j_i=0$.
 If a word $w_i$ is in $\Sigma^+$ or $\Delta^+$, then $\alt(w_i^j)=1$ for all $j>0$ and \eqref{eq:alt} holds again.
 Otherwise, the word $w_i$ contains at least one alternation, and then $j_i\leq 2$: otherwise there would be two maximal $x$ factors (in $\Delta^+$) in $v_m$ with the same length.
 As each alternation inside $w_i$ requires at least one more symbol, we verify \eqref{eq:alt}.
 Therefore,

 \end{proof} \begin{proposition} Trace boundedness is undecidable for 2-counter Minsky machines. \end{proposition} \begin{proof} We reduce from the halting problem for a 2-counter Minsky machine $\mathcal{M}$ with initial counters at zero.
-We construct a 4-counter Minksy machine $\mathcal{M}'$ such that $T(\mathcal{M}')$ is bounded iff $\mathcal{M}$ halts.
+We construct a 4-counter Minksy machine $\mathcal{M}'$ such that $T(\mathcal{M}')$ is bounded if and only if $\mathcal{M}$ halts.

 The machine $\mathcal{M}'$ adds two extra counters $c_3$ and $c_4$, initially set to zero, and new labels and actions to $\mathcal{M}$.
 These are used to insert longer and longer sequences of transitions at each step of the original machine: each label $q$ gives rise to the creation of five new labels $q',q'',q^\dagger,q^\ddagger,q^\flat$ that identify the following actions